 - A rights-based legal recognition procedure should be drafted.
-This process should be simple, transparent, respectful, and consistent with the Yogyakarta Principles.
-Medical intervention should not be a legal requirement in determining their identity rather ‘self-feeling” should be the only criterion for this purpose.
+This process should be simple, transparent, respectful and consistent with the Yogyakarta Principles.
+Medical intervention should not be a legal requirement in determining their identity rather ‘self-feeling” should be the only criteria for this purpose.

-- The process of identifying themselves as the third gender on all legal documents such as passports, National ID cards, educational certificates, and so on should be made easier for this community given their lack of accessibility.
+- The process of identifying themselves as third gender on all legal documents such as passports, National ID cards, educational certificates, and so on should be made easier for this community given theirlack of accessibility.

 - Attempts should be made to bring Bangladesh’s medical curriculum and transgender healthcare standards in line with global best practices by consulting with national and international health experts, including the World Professional Association of Transgender Health.

 - This pandemic has left the community with more turmoil and suffering.
-The government should take immediate steps to ensure a trans-inclusive workplace by creating employment opportunities for now and always.
-This also calls for developing sensitivity training for all staff working with the Hijra community.
+Government should take immediate steps to ensure trans-inclusive workplace by creating employment opportunities for now and always.
+This also calls for developing sensitivity training for all staff working with Hijra community.

-- While framing policies taking the opinions of the transgender community is a must as it affects them.
-The government should Fund programs like peer education and vocational training for transgender common.
+- While framing policies taking the opinions of transgender communityis a must as it affects them.
+Government should Fund programs like peer education and vocational training for transgender common.

 - The protection ofRape laws should be extended to transgender people and men by recognizing multiple dimensions of rape and sexual assault going beyond physical acts.

-- More research should be done on the mental, physical, and sexual health of the Hijras.
+- More research should be done on mental, physical and sexual health of the Hijras.

-This bulk of recommendation should be considered with sufficient comprehension.
-Given the amount of humiliation the Hijra community tolerating it’s only natural they will become hostile, violent, and debased.
+This bulk of recommendation will only fail if not understood and implemented likewise.
+Given the amount of humiliation the Hijra community tolerating it’s only natural they will become hostile, violent and debased.

 “Hurts not transformed are always transferred”.

-Writer Mohsena Akter Drishty undergrad student at the Department of Law, University of Chittagong.
+writer Mohsena Akter Drishty student at Department of Law, University of Chittagong.